 Do not use the planer and jointer on man-made products such as plywood, particle board, MDF, etc. The adhesives in these products will cause rapid dulling of the cutters.
 Also, do not run wood with paint and other coatings on these machines.
 Paint and some other types of coatings contain highly abrasive particles that will lead to the rapid dulling of cutters.
 Also, paint will hide metal fasteners in the wood that can damage cutters.
 Before running any wood on these machines, ensure the wood is free of coatings, dirt, debris and metal.
 Read and comply with the sign posted above the planer.

-Attempting to cut material that is electrically conductive on the SawStop table saws or allowing a metallic item such as a miter gauge to contact a spinning blade, is likely to activate the safety breaking system.
+Attempting to cut material that is electrically conductive on the SawStop table saws or allowing a metallic item such as a miter gauge to contact a spinning blade, is likely to activate the safety braking system.
 Wet wood, wood with certain coatings, treated wood, aluminum and material having a metallic component or layer are examples of electrically conductive material.
-Always consult a monitor before cutting questionable material.
-Remember, a member who activates the break system for any reason is responsible for reimbursing the club for the cost of replacing the blade and brake cartridge.
+Always consult a monitor or knowledgeable club member before cutting questionable material.
+A member who activates the brake system for any reason is responsible for reimbursing the club for the cost of replacing the blade and brake cartridge.
 The replacement costs of a brake and blade are written on the brakes and blades.

 None of the machines in the shop shall be used for cutting ferrous metal.

 All club and association owned tools, materials, supplies and equipment must be used only within the confines of the woodshop.
 The loaning and removal of these items for use at other locations is against club policy.